Jack Kimmel International Grant Program

 Reporting Requirements and Funds Distribution

 Upon the TREE Fund’s receipt of the signed Grant Conditions and Agreement Form along with additional required documents, the first installment (60% of the award amount) will be sent to the recipient.
-An interim progress report is due to the TREE Fund midway through the project, after which the second installment (40% of the award amount) will be sent.
+An interim progress report is due to the TREE Fund midway through the project, after which the second installment (40% of the award amount) will be sent minus $800.
 A final report is due to the TREE Fund within 15 days of the project completion date identified in the application.
 Upon review and approval of the final report, the final payment of $800 will be sent.

 Grant Management System provided by WizeHive.